-Analysis | Joe Biden ‘not banning fracking’ defense, explained
+Analysis | Joe Biden’s ‘not banning fracking’ defense, explained

 Biden’s climate plan calls for net-zero carbon emissions by 2050, and he’s not specific on how to do that and leaves open the possibility of fracking to continue, as The Post’s Fact Checker reported just last week.

-Here’s an example of how Biden’s words about now and in the future can get twisted.
-Another debate exchange the Trump campaign frequently points to in July 2019 that seems, on initial appearances, like Biden might be open to a ban:
+Here’s an example of how Biden’s words now and in the future can get twisted.
+Another debate exchange the Trump campaign frequently points to from July 2019 seems, on initial appearances, like Biden might be open to a ban:

 “Would there be any place for fossil fuels, including coal and fracking, in a Biden administration?”
 CNN’s Dana Bash asks him.“No,” he answers.
 “We would work it out, we would make sure it’s eliminated and no more subsidies for either one of those, any fossil fuel.”